wlonk/arcadia/rules/index.md

 they want.
 Basically, the arc of an _Arcadia_ story should dip low quickly, then up-tick with the fairy's intervention, then wobble.

+### Perils of the Period

+It is easy to think of the worst that could happen in _Arcadia_ as somewhat gentle, but death, dishonour, disappointment, disease, and poverty aren't even the worst of it.
+When you bargain with a fairy, you risk your very soul and future---or that of those closest and dearest to you.

+As the GM, you should have some idea of what the worst thing facing each character is, and you should communicate it, too.
+Some characters may live a hair's breadth away from starvation, while others may sometimes risk only their reputation, but the mightiest, it is said, have the furthest to fall.

+Don't be coy about it, either: make sure that the players understand what they risk.
+But also, make sure that they know what they are hoping to achieve: a stable position serving in a great house may be a lofty goal for some, and a peerage and a wealthy marriage may be within reach of others.

+Knowing what's at stake will help you with every other part of the system, in particular offering bargains as a fairy.

 ### Techniques and Tools

 **Acting is Reacting**: keep the camera on the listener, not the speaker.